kehantan/labbook/docs/virus/virus_propagation.rst

 * In a T25 culture flask with 5 ml of 2% DMEM, there should be enough media to aliquote 10 microcentrifuge tube.
 * To make more virus, we can use larger flask like T75 and adjust the media volume accordingly.
 * The harvested virus stock need to have its virus titer quantified.
 We do this by using :ref:`plaque assay <plaque assay>`.
+* The volume of virus stock do not have to be 500 uL.
+Depends on the experiments, we can reduce the volume to make more tubes of virus stock.